Rtulsie/project/src/pages/index.md

   blurbs:
     - image: /img/blog-index.jpg
       heading: SPA PEDICURE
       text: We all know how great it feels to walk out of a Nail Spa and be satisfied with the service we received.
+Our highly trained staff are here to tackle all your needs with a professional Pedicure that will leave you looking and feeling phenomenal.
+Come in and give us an hour of your time — you’ll be glad you did!
 main:
   text1: We offer unparalleled services for all of your beauty needs.
   list: